Captain Scarlet vs. the Mysterons: Plot

 Astronauts on a mission to Mars attack the city of the Mysterons, a race of aliens with the ability to create duplicates of beings and objects.
 In revenge, the Mysterons declare war on humanity.

 Earth is defended by Spectrum, a worldwide security organisation.
-The Mysterons attempt to assassinate the World President (voiced by Paul Maxwell) using a double of Captain Scarlet (voiced by Francis Matthews), a Spectrum agent they have murdered.
+The Mysterons attempt to assassinate the World President using a double of Captain Scarlet, a Spectrum agent they have murdered.
 The double is defeated, after which it breaks free of Mysteron control and remains loyal to Spectrum ("The Mysterons").
 However, the Mysterons succeed in their efforts to assassinate the Director General of the United Asian Republic ("Winged Assassin").

-Scarlet, Captain Blue (voiced by Ed Bishop) and Destiny Angel (voiced by Liz Morgan) come under attack from a trio of reconstructed Spectrum Angel fighters but are saved by the rest of the Angel squadron ("Seek and Destroy").
+Scarlet, Captain Blue and Destiny Angel come under attack from a trio of reconstructed Spectrum Angel fighters but are saved by the rest of the Angel squadron ("Seek and Destroy").
 Later, the Mysterons launch an assault on Cloudbase, Spectrum's airborne headquarters, using a fleet of armed flying saucers.
 Cloudbase is destroyed, but the Mysterons ultimately decide to show mercy: using their extraordinary powers to reverse time, they take the base back to a point prior to the attack, leaving it intact ("Attack on Cloudbase").